What Is a Beit Din? The Jewish Rabbinical Court

 Divorce (Gittin)

-The most common function.
-A beit din oversees the writing and delivery of a get (Jewish divorce document).
+This is the most common function — when people in my community hear a beit din is being arranged, divorce is usually the first thing they assume.
+The beit din oversees the writing and delivery of a get (Jewish divorce document).
 Both parties appear, the sofer writes the document, witnesses sign, and the beit din ensures the process is halachically valid.
 See What Is a Get? for the full process.

 Conversion (Giyur)